 Foxes habitually re-use dens year after year.
-A vixen is likely to begin excavating prospective dens in April to May.
-Cubs are born during August to September.
+A vixen is likely to begin excavating prospective dens in April to May as cubs are born during August to September.
 The vixen may have two or three other dens that can be used if the main breeding (natal) den is disturbed.

 Fumigation should be used when the vixen and cubs are confined to the den during August to October.
-The vixen is likely to be killed in the den only during the first 3 weeks after the birth of the cubs.
+The vixen is only likely to be killed in the den during the first 3 weeks after the birth of her cubs.
 Where the den is accessible to appropriate machinery, deep ripping should be used to destroy it.
-You should re-visit dens each year in May to June and August to September to measure the fox activity and to fumigate and destroy dens.
+You should revisit dens each year in May to June and August to September to measure the fox activity and to fumigate and destroy dens.

 A carbon monoxide fumigant is the only registered product for the control of foxes in Victoria.
 There are no special training requirements or licenses to use carbon monoxide den fumigants to control foxes in Victoria.
 Please refer to the product label for detailed instructions on the use of carbon monoxide den fumigants.